paulowe/gcp/disk-options.md

 - All data at rest is encrypted

-## Local SSD disks are physically attached to the VM
+## Local SSD disks
+- Physically attached to the VM
 - Ephemeral
 - High iops and low latency
 - Attach up to 8 Local SSD with 375GB max per disk for a total of 3TB